God of War video game collections: Reception

 Ryan Fleming of Digital Trends wrote that the collection "is perhaps the best value buy for any console available", and that for fans of the series, "this collection is not for you" as all games (with the exception of God of War III) are available for download, and it will "likely be redundant".
 However, new or inexperienced players should buy it.
 Fleming added that it was odd that the PSP games were included as downloads, and would like to have seen content migrate over to the PlayStation Vita.
 Jeffrey L. Wilson of PC Magazine gave the collection a 4 out of 5 and called it "an excellent purchase for anyone looking for cinematic, blood-drenched action—especially newcomers who get five titles for the price of one", but added that long time fans may not find much value in the collection.

+God of War Trilogy Remake

+God of War Trilogy Remake is an upcoming collection consisting of full remakes of God of War (2005), God of War II (2007), and God of War III (2010).
+It was announced as of part of the franchise's 20th-anniversary year during Sony's State of Play presentation on February 12, 2026, by TC Carson; Carson, who was Kratos's original voice actor from the Greek games, will return to portray the character in the remake trilogy.
+At the time of the announcement, the game was in early development for the PlayStation 5.